savoirfairelinux/odoo-cms-theme-exploration/README.markdown

 # Theme clean-sfl

- An exploration of theme for odoo-cms with bootflat for Odoo

-*EN COURS DE DEV. - WORK IN PROGRESS*
+ An exploration of theme for odoo-cms with bootflat *EN COURS DE DEV. - WORK IN PROGRESS*

 + [Bootflat](http://bootflat.github.io)